VishnuDurairaj/1.Machine-Learning-From-Scratch/README.md

 # 1.Machine-Learning-From-Scratch
-I have implemented all the machine learning algorithms from scratch using only inbuilt library (Numpy).
+I implemented the following machine learning algorithms from scratch using only inbuilt library (Numpy).

 ## 1. Regression
      1.lineaar Regression